-In the last step, we got a table view up and running.
-We're going to use this table view to display a list of each of the notes the user has made.
+In the last section, we got a table view up and running.
+Now, we're going to use that table view to display a list of each of the notes the user has made.
 We're going to customize the table view cells so that we can display the note's title and modification time.

 Resizing our Cell